RahielEB/BEV-Car-Sales-2010-2024/README.md

 # Question 2 Which year was the peak year year for BEVS
 # Question 3 What was the peak year in each Geographical area for BEV
 # This project focus solely on BEV for now
+Note that EVERY DUPED File is an updated version on the project